cookie10codes/cv/README.md

 - Sass / PostCSS / Tailwind
 - Translating designs from Adobe XD / Figma / Sketch to web
 - Brainstorming and problem solving
+- Writing up a technical analysis for a project

 ## Languages
 - _Dutch_: Native